Towards control of opinion diversity by introducing zealots into a polarised social group: Conclusion and Future Work

-In this paper we analysed the voter model with zealots on complete graphs.
-We gave closed-form expressions for the computation of the distribution of opinions at any time, mixing times and expected opinion at equilibrium.
-Interestingly, this gives us an insight on the level of diversity the network is able to reach over a sufficiently long period of time.
-An example application to the problem of mitigating opinions polarisation was provided.
+In this paper we analysed the voter model with zealots on connected graphs with arbitrary degree distribution.
+Assuming that initial opinions and position fo zealots are drawn uniformly at random, we extended existing results to provide closed-form expressions from \emph{(i)} expected opinion distribution at equilibrium, and \emph{(ii)} expected convergence time.
+We then used our findings to propose a simple method for the control of opinion diversity in a connected group of users that may or may not be subject to a backfire effect.
 Our analysis was supported through numerical simulations.
-Leads for further work include extensions such as considering more than two opinions, implementing variable degrees of zealotry, or using other graph models.
-By considering non-complete graphs, mitigation of polarisation can be achieved by changing connections between nodes instead of adding extra ones.
-The results presented here were also applied in the context of election results forecast in \cite{vendeville2020}.
+Leads for further work include extensions such as considering more than two opinions or implementing variable degrees of zealotry.

-\acknowledgments This project was funded by the UK EPSRC grant EP/S022503/1 that supports the Centre for Doctoral Training in Cybersecurity delivered by UCL's Departments of Computer Science, Security and Crime Science, and Science, Technology, Engineering and Public Policy.